-$^{\rm c}$ The % of nests that hatch $\ge 1$ egg.
+$^{\rm c}$ The % of nests that hatch ≥ 1 egg.

-d The % of hens that hatch $\ge 1$ egg.
+^d The % of hens that hatch ≥ 1 egg.

-e Sample size reduced from thesis due to the elimination of 4 nests abandoned because of investigator and 1 hen that was captured immediately prior to renesting.
+^e Sample size reduced from thesis due to the elimination of 4 nests abandoned because of investigator and 1 hen that was captured immediately prior to renesting.

-f Sample size lower than publication because 2 females died after entanglement with radio harness.
+^f Sample size lower than publication because 2 females died after entanglement with radio harness.

 Sage-grouse nest success (% of nests with at least 1 egg that hatches) ranges from 15 to 86% and averaged 47.4% for 14 studies (Schroeder et al. 1999).
 In Washington, Schroeder (1997) reported overall nest success of 37%, but 87% of females renested following nest failure, so overall reproductive success was 61% (Schroeder 1997).
-Sveum (1995) reported reproductive success of 40.0% on the YTC.
+Sveum (1995) reported reproductive success of 40% on the YTC.
 Annual reproductive success averaged 44.6% for 8 studies of greater sage-grouse (Schroeder 2000b).
-Wallestad and Pyrah (1974) and Autenrieth (1981) reported greater productivity in adult females than yearlings, but Connelly et al. (1993) found no difference in nest success or re-nesting success among age classes.
+Wallestad and Pyrah (1974) and Autenrieth (1981) reported greater productivity in adult females than yearlings, but Connelly et al. (1993) found no difference in nest success or renesting success among age classes.

 Brood-rearing.
 After hatching, chicks wait until they are dry, then leave the nest.
 Sage-grouse hens attempt to raise one brood in a season (Girard 1937).
 The precocial chicks feed themselves, but hens spend considerable time keeping chicks warm and guarding them for the first 4 to 5 weeks (Patterson 1952).
-Chicks remain with hens until late summer or early fall and then congregate with other sage-grouse in winter flocks.
+Chicks remain with hens until late summer or early fall and then congregate with other sagegrouse in winter flocks.
 Brood size depends on nest success and chick survival.
 Average brood size was 4.6 chicks/hen in Washington (Pedersen 1982), 2.3 to 4 chicks/hen in Nevada (Zunino 1987), and 6.1 chicks/hen in Wyoming (Girard 1937).
+Wik (2002) reported brood success of 0.43 and 0.66 chicks/hen for flush counts at 7 weeks in 2000 and 2001 in southwest Idaho.
+Connelly et al. (2000b) reported that production of about ≥ 2.25 juveniles/hen to the fall may be necessary for populations to remain stable or increase.
 In Washington, Schroeder (1997) observed broods with 3.8 chicks/hen 45 - 75 days after eggs hatched, but this estimate of brood size may be low because some chicks leave broods within 60 days after hatching (Dunn and Braun 1986).
+Recruitment of chicks to 1 August on the YTC was low (24 chicks from 45 successful nests), and Sveum et al. (1998a) suggested that quality brood rearing habitat may be a strong limiting factor for the population.

 Maturation.
 Sage-grouse chicks begin to lose their down soon after hatching and are fully feathered in about a month.
-They are considered juveniles when 10 weeks old (Connelly et al. 2003).
+They are considered juveniles when 10 weeks old (Connelly et al. 2003b).
 Juveniles become independent 10 to 12 weeks after hatching.
 Juveniles weigh the same as adults after 6 or 7 months (Patterson 1952).
-Broods break up by late August and early September, and juveniles join adult sage-grouse in flocks.
-Sage-grouse are called yearlings during their first breeding season until they complete their second summer molt (i.e 10-17 months old; Connelly et al. 2003).
-Yearling males become sexually mature in April or May following their first winter and, although they display on leks, they seldom mate and devote less time and energy to courtship activities than adults (Dalke et al. 1963, Patterson 1950, Wiley 1974).
+Broods break up by late August and early September, when juveniles join adult sage-grouse in flocks.
+Sage-grouse are called yearlings during their first breeding season until they complete their second summer molt (i.e., 10-17 months old; Connelly et al. 2003b).
+Yearling males become sexually mature in April or May following their first winter.
+Although they display on leks, they seldom mate and devote less time and energy to courtship activities than adults (Dalke et al. 1963, Patterson 1950, Wiley 1974).
 Female sage-grouse are sexually mature their first fall and nest the following spring (Patterson 1952).